Welcome to the Think Tank with Frank Kenney

 The story of how Managed File Transfer got a name

 Fifteen years ago, in the summer of 2004, I faced an uphill battle.
 I was trying to change the narrative.
 I was younger then, and brash.
 And so inevitably, I was dutifully reminded that I was being too cavalier about a particular technology stack; one I was happily calling “secure file transfer.”
 Some of the smartest security analysts in the world told me the term I had crafted was too close to the widely used and well established SFTP protocol.
 They pointed to the likelihood that my further talking about it within the context of application integration was confusing to our clients, and potentially to the market overall.
 Eventually, my boss at that time directed me to come up with another name, and I eventually settled on Managed File Transfer (MFT).
+Since then the topic of MFT integration has only became more relevant.

 All too often, we make the mistake of forgetting that life is many-shaded, full of nuance and subtlety; that the space between two points – the journey as it were – matters as much as where you started or the destination striving to reach; that there is a world of grays between what’s black and that which is white.
 I believe I made that mistake as well.
 For in my ambition (did I mention I was young and brash?) to differentiate this particular technology platform that I so very much believed in, and in my efforts to bring into focus a multimillion-dollar market that I could see was so apparently critical to information technology, I purposely left off one important word off its name for the sake of avoiding confusion: Integration.